✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 East Maui (Hāna, Kīpahulu)

 The end of the Road to Hana and one of the most authentic corners of Hawaii remaining.
 Hāna town is small, unhurried, and deeply connected to Native Hawaiian culture.
-The surrounding landscape — black sand beaches, bamboo forests, cascading waterfalls, the sacred Oheʻo Gulch — is unlike anything else on the island.
-Accommodation is limited to the Hāna-Maui Resort and a handful of vacation rentals, which keeps the area from being overwhelmed.
+Accommodation is limited to the Hāna-Maui Resort and a handful of vacation rentals.

-Best for: Couples, culture seekers, those wanting to escape resort Maui entirely
+Best for: Couples, culture seekers, escaping resort Maui entirely

 Best Areas by Travel Style